vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 * "on-going": The state where the test is currently running.
 This state is triggered when the test has been executed but the test results haven't been produced.
 * "stop": The state where the test is manually stopped.
 This state is triggered when the test is manually interrupted.
 * "error": The state where an error occurs during the test.
 This state is triggere when one or tests haven't been conducted successfully.
-* "finished": The final state where the test is completed.
+* "success": The final state where the test is completed.
 This state is triggered when the test has been conducted sucessfully.

 ~~~~